Andrew Duncan (physician, born 1744): Works

-In connection with the Harveian Society, Duncan published an oration in praise of Harvey, 1778; and memoirs of Alexander Monro (primus), 1780; John Parsens, 1786; John Hope, 1789; Alexander Monro (secundus), 1818; Joseph Banks, 1821; and Henry Raeburn, 1824.
+In connection with the Harveian Society of Edinburgh, Duncan published an oration in praise of Harvey, 1778; and memoirs of Alexander Monro (primus), 1780; John Parsens, 1786; John Hope, 1789; Alexander Monro (secundus), 1818; Joseph Banks, 1821; and Henry Raeburn, 1824.

 Duncan published his Opinion, 1808, and a Letter to Dr. James Gregory, 1811, on the subject of Gregory's many controversies.
 Some of his poetry is included in Carminum Rariorum Macaronicorum Delectus (Esculapian Society), 1801, second edition enlarged; and Miscellaneous Poems, extracted from the Records of the Circulation Club, Edinburgh, 1818.
 He also selected and published Monumental Inscriptions selected from Burial Grounds at Edinburgh, 1815.

 Family

 In February 1771, he married Elizabeth Knox, who bore him twelve children.
 His eldest son, Andrew, also became a professor at Edinburgh.
 His third son, Alexander Duncan (1780–1859), became a general in the army and distinguished himself in India.

 Freemasonry

 Duncan was a Scottish Freemason.
 He was initiated in Lodge Canongate Kilwinning, No.2, on 27 December 1774.
 The Lodge records state that he was the 'founder of the Edinburgh dispensary.'